rnaveensrinivas/git/README.md

 # Branches

-Branches in Git allow you to create multiple development paths, enabling parallel work on different versions of a project.
-When you create a new branch, you essentially get a new environment for working, including an isolated working directory, staging area, and project history.
+Branches in Git allow you to create multiple development paths, enabling parallel work on different versions of a project. **When you create a new branch, you essentially get a new environment for working**, including an isolated working directory, staging area, and project history.

+Branches are **nothing but a pointer** to a commit.
+The default branch in any Git repo is **master**, which is created with first commit.
+Branches are nothing but files containing commit hash, you can view these files in `.git/refs/heads/branch_name`.

 ## Manipulating Branches